Eraycann/Tic-Tac-Toe-Game-in-React/tic-tac-to/README.md

     Run the application:        npm run dev (It is recommended to install vite for react)

-The app will be accessible at http://localhost:3000.
+The app will be accessible at http://localhost:3000. enjoy the tic-tac-to!
-Start answering questions and enjoy the quiz!

 ## Live Demo 🌐
-   - Check out the live demo: [Quiz App Demo](https://tic-tac-toe-game-in-react-one.vercel.app)
+   - Check out the live demo: [Tic-Tac-To Demo](https://tic-tac-toe-game-in-react-one.vercel.app)

 ## Components
    - TicTacToe.jsx: The main component handling the game logic and rendering.